WebReflection/signal/README.md

   * no automatic effect disposal except when an outer effect has inner effects and the outer effect `dispose()` is invoked
   * computed are updated per each signal change they depend on, unless a `batch` operation is updating all inner signals at once
-  * no fancy features from other libraries *except* there is a `drain` symbol exported which, if used as `signal.value = drain`, will simply loop over disposed effects and free them from the relationship right away: the signal value won't change, and no active effect will ever be notified
+  * no fancy features from other libraries

 For anything more complex please check [usignal](https://github.com/WebReflection/usignal#readme) out.